Unbabel/sparse_constrained_attention/README.md

-This will add the `sink` symbol on the source files, train the aligner, force alignments on the dev and test data, and run scripts which create the gold and guided fertility files.
+This will add the `sink` symbol on the source files, train the aligner, force alignments on the dev and test data, and run scripts which create the gold, guided, actual, and predicted fertility files.
 It will also run the `preprocess.py` OpenNMT-py script to create the train and validation data files.

-Note 1: you need to adjust the DATA and ALIGNER paths in this script.
+Note 1: you need to adjust the DATA, ALIGNER, and OPENNMT paths in this script.

 Note 2: you also need to adjust the PATH_FAST_ALIGN in the script `force_align.py`.